Close×

 • Preliminary development concept plan

-• Categorization sheet (see Appendix 2 of the Travel Impact Assessment Guide).
+• Categorization sheet (see Appendix 2 of the Guide to Travel Impact Studies).

 Step 2

-Secondly, the applicant must produce technical documents in accordance with the updated service conditions and development guidelines.
-An urban development coordinator from the Development team will advise the applicant when it is time to submit the following documents:
+In a second step, the applicant must submit technical documents in accordance with the updated service conditions and development guidelines.
+An urban development coordinator from the Development team will advise the applicant of the appropriate time to submit the following documents:

 • Travel impact study (if required)

-• Preliminary design including all elements required to produce engineering plans and specifications
+• Preliminary design including all elements necessary for the production of engineering plans and specifications

-• Draft site plan prepared by a land surveyor
+• Site plan prepared by a land surveyor

 • Landscaping plan